 Following the tracks of his sire Gribaldi

 Grey Flanell impresses with his talent for collection and his natural cadence.
-In 2014, he triumphed as the best four-year old stallion at the Pavo Cup, won competitions for young dressage horses, and qualified for the German Championships.
-Since then, he has won dressage competitions up to Inter I.
+In 2014, he triumphed as the best four-year-old stallion at the Pavo Cup, won competitions for young dressage horses, and qualified for the German Championships.
+Since then, he has won dressage competitions up to Inter II.

-His sire Gribaldi was Trakehner Champion Stallion, victorious at Grand-Prix level with Edward Gal/NED and Trakehner Stallion of the Year in 2008.
-In the Netherlands, he was honoured with the top predicate “preferent” and led the WBFSH world ranking of the best dressage sires in the world in 2014.
-Among his offspring are the World Cup winner Painted Black I/Anky van Grunsven/NED, the Grand Prix winners Sisther de Jeu/Edward Gal/NED, Peter Pan/Beatriz Ferrer-Salat/ESP, Pasternak/Coby van Baalen/NED, Girasol/Nadine Capellmann and last but not least our three-time World Champion, two-time European Champion and World Cup winner Totilas.
+His sire Gribaldi was Trakehner Champion Stallion, victorious at Grand Prix level with Edward Gal/NED and Trakehner Stallion of the Year in 2008.
+In the Netherlands, he was honoured with the top predicate “preferent” and led the WBFSH ranking of the best dressage sires in the world in 2014.
+Amongst his offspring are the World Cup winner Painted Black I/Anky van Grunsven/NED, the Grand Prix winners Sisther de Jeu/Edward Gal/NED, Peter Pan/Beatriz Ferrer-Salat/ESP, Pasternak/Coby van Baalen/NED, Girasol/Nadine Capellmann and last but not least our three-time World Champion, two-time European Champion and World Cup winner Totilas.

 The dam sire Clavecimbel, who was successful at Grand Prix level produced, amongst others, the well-known sire Havidoff.

 The grand-dam Janoeska was successful in show-jumping classes up to advanced (S) level and the great-grand-dam Zanoeska was successful in both dressage and show-jumping classes up to advanced (S) level.